georgebisbas/georgebisbas/README.md

 This is George Bisbas (aka Georgios Bismpas/Γεώργιος Μπίσμπας)

-I am working as a Post-Doctoral Research Associate at Imperial College London.
+Short Bio:

+- PostDoc @Imperial College London, May 2022 - Mar 2025
+- PhD @Department of Computing, Imperial College London, 2023
+- MSc in Advanced Computer and Communication Systems, specialization in Intelligent Systems - Methods of Computational Intelligence and Applications, Aristotle University of Thessaloniki, 2019
+- Dipl.
+Eng in Electrical and Computer Engineering, Aristotle University of Thessaloniki, 2017

-I like working at the intersection of high-performance computing, domain-specific languages, and compiler optimizations for computational science.
+I like working at the intersection of high-performance computing, domain-specific languages, compiler optimizations, and code generation for computational science applications.

 - 🔭 I am mostly allocating my time to two open-source projects:
   - https://github.com/devitocodes/devito
   - https://github.com/xdslproject/xdsl

 My CV is available [here](docs/cv_bisbas_27feb25.pdf).

-Short Bio:

-- PostDoc @Imperial College London, 2023 - now
-- PhD from the Department of Computing, Imperial College London, 2023
-- MSc in Advanced Computer and Communication Systems, specialization in Intelligent Systems - Methods of Computational Intelligence and Applications, Aristotle University of Thessaloniki, 2019
-- Dipl.
-Eng in Electrical and Computer Engineering, Aristotle University of Thessaloniki, 2017

 <!--
 **georgebisbas/georgebisbas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.